CoderMJLee/MJRefresh/README.md

 > Refer to [issue #1616](https://github.com/CoderMJLee/MJRefresh/issues/1616).
 - Use `additionalFlipsViews` to append views that need to flip when collectionViewLayout flipsHorizontallyInOppositeLayoutDirection is `true`.
-- Use `flipsHorizontallyInOppositeLayoutDirectionViews` to modify views as the same way above. **⚠️ BUT parent class may be affect.
+- Use `flipsHorizontallyInOppositeLayoutDirectionViews` to modify views as the same way above. **⚠️ BUT parent class may be affected.
 Use `additionalFlipsViews` instead.**

 ### <a id="dynamic_i18n_switching"></a>Dynamic i18n Switching